What is The Most Effective Way to Improve your DSO and Cash Flow?

 Your Days Sales Outstanding (DSO) is a crucial financial ratio to track.
 Put simply, it is the number of days it takes your clients to pay your invoices.

-Your DSO calculation comes from a ratio between your sales and your A/R. You can read more about the most accurate formula to calculate your dso here.
+Your DSO calculation comes from a ratio between your sales and your A/R. You can read more about the most accurate formula to calculate your dso here or check out our free spreadsheet to calculate, interpret and improve it!

 A low DSO is good, as it suggests a fast credit sales to payment turnaround.
 A high DSO, on the other hand, means bad news.
 Because you don’t have much cash inflow, it can threaten your company’s liquidity.